 - Participants whose changes result in a reduction of eligibility will receive an email notification of the change in the amount and options for repayment of the funds.

 Examples of changes for which the LIPP office must be notified include:

 - Change in employment (for participant and/or spouse)

 - Change in income (for participant and/or spouse)

 - Change in assets (purchase of a home, inheritance, etc.)

 An example of an adjustment can be found on Amount of LIPP Funding.

-Should a participant become ineligible for LIPP through a change of employment, income, marital status, assets, or required loan payments, he or she will need to Exit LIPP by completing the online Exit Form within the SFS Self-Service Portal.
+Should a participant become ineligible for LIPP through a change of employment, income, marital status, assets, or required loan payments, he or she will need to Exit LIPP by completing the online Exit Form within the SFS Self-Service Portal and uploading required exit documentation.
 Using this form we will verify whether the participant was eligible for all of the LIPP funding they received during the last cycle in which they participated.

 If a repayment is required by the participant, for example if there was a change in status 4 months into the 6 month award cycle, we will notify them of the repayment owed.
 Once any necessary repayment is complete we will close the participant’s LIPP file.
 This means we will no longer send reminders about applying for LIPP; however, if there is a change is circumstances graduates may always reapply for assistance.